Spring Vegetable Garden Tasks: When to Plant Cool-Season Crops (Zone 5ish Planting Guide)

 Early Spring Vegetable Garden Tasks

 Begin garden prep once the soil is workable—no longer frozen and not overly wet.
+Here’s what you need to do:

-Remove old plant debris and weeds
+Remove old plant debris and weeds.

-Add 1–2 inches of compost
+Add 1–2 inches of compost.

-Lightly loosen the soil surface
+Lightly loosen the soil surface.

-Check irrigation or watering access
+Check irrigation or watering access.

-Review seed packets (actually read them!) and planting dates
+Review seed packets (actually read them!) and planting dates.

-Create a simple garden layout; sketch out on a piece of paper, nothing fancy!
+Create a simple garden layout; sketch out on a piece of paper—nothing fancy!

 What Are Cool-Season Vegetables?